163 Personal Goals Examples: Find a Goal to Aim At

 5. Make it Timely – I want to go on the ketogenic diet until I’ve lost 20lbs of belly fat, starting today

-Of the five steps, the most effective by far is Actionable, it’s so easy to set a goal like travel more or read the classics or start a business, but a goal like this isn’t very easy to put into action.
-It’s hard to see what doing those goals actually looks like and so, when you try to work on them you may well fall at the first hurdle.
+Of the five steps, the most effective by far is Actionable; it’s so easy to set a goal like traveling morereading the classics, or starting a business, but a goal like this isn’t very easy to put into action.
+It’s hard to see what doing those goals actually looks like, and so, when you try to work on them, you may fall at the first hurdle.

 Changing those goals to actionable goals like visiting Rome, reading Paradise Lost, or starting a blog about cats makes it much more likely that you’ll achieve them.